Accept cashless payments at the club festival in Switzerland – QR code, terminal, or smartphone?

 Helper needs mobile network

-4G SIM in the device or Bluetooth
+4G SIM in device or Bluetooth

 TWINT directly possible